BMW X3 Interior

 - "Room for front passengers is more than ample, while rear legroom is downright generous and pairs with a truly comfortable seat.
 Indeed, this is one of the most family-friendly vehicles in the class." -- Edmunds

-- "Overall, we're fond of the iDrive electronics interface, particularly with the higher-resolution screen that comes with the navigation system.
-The menu structure is straightforward, the graphics are crisp and processing times are quick, which helps minimize the amount of time you spend looking away from the road." -- Edmunds
+- "Overall, we're fond of the iDrive electronics interface, particularly with the higher-resolution screen that comes with the navigation system. … The menu structure is straightforward, the graphics are crisp and processing times are quick, which helps minimize the amount of time you spend looking away from the road.
+That said, new owners should sit down and familiarize themselves with iDrive before hitting the road, because it's still a complex system and you can't master everything while the car's in motion." -- Edmunds

 - "The audio and climate controls are logically arranged and marked.
 BMW's most recent iDrive system is straightforward enough.
-The uninitiated will be puzzled, but after a while it becomes second nature.
-One test example would not play music from a device connected to its USB port.
-The auxiliary stereo input worked properly." -- Consumer Guide (2012)
+The uninitiated will be puzzled, but after a while it becomes second nature." -- Consumer Guide (2012)

 - "The integrated infotainment system has come a long way since its introduction in the 7 Series, and iDrive is more intuitive than ever." -- Autoblog (2011)